Crowle Stone

 The Crowle Stone is the remains of an Anglo-Saxon cross at the back of the Church of England parish church of St Oswald at Crowle, Lincolnshire.

 This was originally carved as a cross shaft and until 1919 it was used as a lintel over the west door.
-The preservation of the stone is almost certainly as a result of the Norman masons reusing it when the church was built in 1150.
+The preservation of the stone is almost certainly a result of the Norman masons reusing it when the church was rebuilt in 1150.

 The stone measures 6 ft 11 in in height 16 in thick and 8.5 in wide.

 The stone is ornately carved on all three sides.
-At the bottom of one face there is a runic inscription which would date the cross shaft as being before 950 as the use of runes had almost completely died out by then.
+At the bottom of one face there is a runic inscription which would date the cross shaft as being before 950 AD, as the use of runes had almost completely died out by then.